SkinnyDevi/birbia-station-bot/README.md

 ## Changelog

+### [2.2.0]
+- Added language support!
+- Supported languages:
+	- English (en)
+	- Spanish (es)

+To contribute to language translations, please reference the existing language files and submit a pull request with your new language file.
+Pull requests run through a language key test to test if the language file has all the needed translations and are up-to-date.

 ### [2.1.2]
 * Added a new method of caching YouTube urls:
-	- Before, caching was made with the given URl, and downloading using `urllib.request.urlopen`.
+	- Before, caching was made with the given URL, and downloading using `urllib.request.urlopen`.
 Now, caching is made by directly downloading using the `YouTubeDL` class

 ### [2.1.1]
 * Reworked testing for consistency
 * General code refactorization
-* Fixed a bug for `YoutubeSearcher` that which erroed when searching in plain text or URLs
+* Fixed a bug for `YoutubeSearcher` which errored when searching in plain text or URLs

 ### [2.1.0]
 - Added a caching system for reusing local audios instead of requesting every time.